Cardinals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Shohei Ohtani hit the field at Busch Stadium against Tommy Edman and the St. Louis Cardinals on Tuesday.
+Shohei Ohtani and Miles Mikolas are the projected starters when the Los Angeles Angels and the St. Louis Cardinals play on Wednesday at Busch Stadium, at 7:45 PM ET.

-The Angels have been listed as +105 moneyline underdogs in this matchup with the Cardinals (-130).
-The total for the matchup has been set at 9 runs.
+The Angels have been listed as -150 moneyline favorites in this matchup with the Cardinals (+125).
+The total for the game is set at 7.5 runs.

 Cardinals vs. Angels Odds & Info